py-why/EconML/doc/spec/estimation/dml.rst

 - **How can I assess the performance of the CATE model?**

     Each of the DML classes have an attribute `score_` after they are fitted.
-So one can access that attribute and compare the performance accross different modeling parameters (lower score is better):
+So one can access that attribute and compare the performance across different modeling parameters (lower score is better):

     .. testcode::